How to Structure Python IaC Projects for Scale

 - Omitting

-from __future__ import annotationsand relying on runtimetypingchecks instead of staticmypyanalysis. - Hardcoding provider credentials or backend endpoints instead of utilizing environment variables or secret managers.
+from __future__ import annotationsand relying on runtimetypingchecks instead of staticmypyanalysis. - Hardcoding provider credentials or backend endpoints instead of environment variables or secret managers.

 - Skipping